skirino/slides/slides/antikythera_framework/slides.md

 ### Cost savings

-- Antikythera cluster in ACCESS
+- Antikythera prod cluster in ACCESS
     - running in AWS
     - ~25 gears (would require ~50 instances)
     - only 3 c4.large instances
     - 2 guys to operate

+---

+### Additional benefits

+- Developers can freely deploy their own gears to our dev cluster
+    - start TLS-enabled web service in minutes
+    - no operation on their side
+    - good for experimentation/prototyping

 ***
 ***